liftforward/integration-docs/README.md

 3. Customer clicks the **Checkout with LiftForward** button to select LiftForward as a payment method.
 4. Customer is redirected to the LiftForward site and fills out a credit application application.
 5. LiftForward reviews the customers application and approves it.
-6. Customer e-signs an [TBD] agreement with LiftForward.
+6. Customer e-signs agreement with LiftForward.
 7. Customer is redirected from LiftForwards site to the **charge_authorized_url** passed in step 4 with an added **authorization_token** parameter.
 8. The page at the **charge_authorized_url** reads the request parameter and temporarily stores this **authorization_token**.
 9. The page at the **charge_authorized_url** sends a POST request to the LiftForward Charges API endpoint (/v2/charges) with the saved **authorization_token**.